 Sat 20th June was 2020’s Summer Solstice, and the day we put up our pinhole cameras, an attempt to track the sun from Solstice to Solstice.

-Six months of the sun’s movements above the skies of Cambridge – captured by a pinprick in a beer can taped to a first floor wall!
-Not too shabby.
+So here it is.
+Six months of the sun’s movements above the skies of Cambridge – captured by a pinprick in a beer can taped to a first floor wall.
+So simple!
 How does it work?
 The sun’s rays enter the can through the pinprick hole, and mark the photographic paper from different angles as the sun moves through the sky each day.
-Pretty neat, and very simple!
+Very neat.

 It makes a great lockdown activity, you can really get your creative freak on.
-Check out some far better artpieces here.
-December/early Jan is the time to give it a shot before the days lengthen – instructions here courtesy of Instructables.
-Give it a go!
+Check out some far better artpieces here for inspiration.
+December/early Jan is the time to give it a shot before the days lengthen.
+Instructions can be found here courtesy of Instructables, or for a Youtube video, try this by Justin Quinnell.
+Give it a shot!
+My results from this first attempt are below, I expect my next attempts to be far better!